wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>vairagya:</em>**&ensp;dispassion, indifference to the pains and pleasures of the material world.

+**Vishnu:**&ensp;one of the Gods of the Hindu trinity — Brahma, the creätor; Vishnu, the preserver and Shiva, the destroyer.

 **<em>viveka:</em>**&ensp;discrimination; discrimination between the true and the false, the real and the unreal. *Viveka* is an expression of the spiritual consciousness hidden behind the mind.
 It leads to *vairagya*.

 **<em>vyakta:</em>**&ensp;manifest matter, the evolved nature.
 Opposite is *avyakta*.